Generic identification of binary-valued hidden Markov processes: Processes

 where $\mathbf{1}=(1,...,1)'\in\R^d$ is the vector of all ones.

-\begin{Rem} Computation of vectors $\pi'T_v\in\R^{1\times d}$ and $T_v\mathbf{1}\in\R^{d\times 1}$ reflects the well-known Forward and Backward algorithms (\emph{e.g.} \cite{Ephraim02}) for computation of HMP probabilities since entries of these vectors are just the Forward and Backward variables, that is
+\begin{Rem} Computation of vectors $\pi'T_v\in\R^{1\times d}$ and $T_v\mathbf{1}\in\R^{d\times 1}$ reflects the well-known Forward and Backward algorithms (\emph{e.g.} \cite{Ephraim02}) for computation of HMP probabilities.
+In this respect, entries of these vectors are just the common Forward and Backward variables.
+That is

 where $(S_t)$ is the (non-observable) Markov process which takes values in the hidden states $\{1,...,d\}$. \end{Rem}

 (\ref{eq.alternativehmm}) makes it obvious that a HMP on $d$ hidden states is a finitary processes which admits a $d$-dimensional parametrization.
 This allows the following definition.